rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 ----

-Passing Data to the Handler Method
+Passing data to the handler method
 ----------------------------------

 Sometimes it is useful to pass data to the handler method.